top of page

 INPHC.jpeg

-The Coalition uses the term “Aboriginal” which is inclusive of First Nation, Inuit and Métis people.
-Increasingly the term “Indigenous” is used to reflect the same groups.
-We are respectful of whatever term an Indigenous person or organization uses to self-define
+The Ottawa Aboriginal Coalition uses the term “Aboriginal” in its’ name and “Indigenous” in our work and community.
+Both Aboriginal and Indigenous are inclusive of First Nation, Inuit, and Métis people.
+We are respectful of whatever term an Indigenous person or organization uses to self-define.

 bottom of page